Semiramis: Legend according to Diodorus Siculus

 Diodorus relates that after their marriage, Semiramis and Ninus had a son named Ninyas.
 After King Ninus conquered Asia, including the Bactrians, Ninus was fatally wounded by an arrow.
 Semiramis disguised herself as her son so the army would follow her instructions, thinking they came from their new ruler.
 Diodorus writes that her reign lasted for 42 years and that she conquered much of Asia and achieved many feats.
 She restored ancient Babylon and protected it with a high brick wall that completely surrounded the city.
 She built several palaces in Persia, including Ecbatana.

 She ruled Asia effectively and added Libya and Aethiopia to the empire.
-She went to war with King Stabrobates (Supratika) of India, having her artisans build an army of military dummies in the form of false elephants by putting manipulated skins of dark-skinned buffaloes over her camels to deceive the Indians into thinking she had acquired real elephants.
-This ploy succeeded initially, but she was wounded in the counterattack and her army mainly annihilated, forcing the surviving remnants to re-ford the Indus and retreat to the west.
+When she heard that India was the largest country in the world, she went to war with King Stabrobates (Supratika) of India, having her artisans build an army of military dummies in the form of false elephants by putting manipulated skins of dark-skinned buffaloes over her camels to deceive the Indians into thinking she had acquired real elephants.
+This ploy succeeded initially, but she was wounded in the counterattack and her army mainly annihilated, which forced the surviving remnants to re-ford the Indus and retreat to the west.

 Diodorus mistakenly attributed the Behistun Inscription to her; it is now known to have been produced by Darius the Great.
-Diodorus could be referring to the nearby Anubanini rock relief which shows the goddess Ishtar dragging captives towards King Anubanini, he may have mistook Ishtar for Semiramis and Anubanini for Ninus.
+Diodorus could be referring to the nearby Anubanini rock relief which shows the goddess Ishtar dragging captives towards King Anubanini, he may have mistaken Ishtar for Semiramis and Anubanini for Ninus.
 The writings of Diodorus about Semiramis are strongly influenced by the writings of Ctesias of Cnidus, although his writings about Semiramis do not always follow those by Ctesias.